Is Designation a design bootcamp?

 What’s it like to work at WeWork?

-The WeWork State Street location is a three-story coworking space, including dozens of companies of all sizes.
-Designation’s space includes a large room with presentation screens, standing desks, whiteboards, storage, a library, and much more.
+The WeWork River North location is the home of our flagship campus, where we are surrounded by dozens of companies of all sizes within the larger WeWork space.
+Our campus includes two large classrooms with presentation screens, a large co-working space with standing desks, whiteboards, storage, a library, and much more.
 There are a large number of couches, phone booths, meeting rooms, and other spaces for teams to meet; conference rooms must be reserved in advance through WeWork’s member portal.

 Is there 24-hour access to WeWork and the Designation workspace?